 Since I started this blog, I have posted a bookshelf update about once a year.
 After my latest one in April 2019, I didn’t know if I would do another one since my bookshelf changes so much, and anyone who wants to keep up with it can do so with my Goodreads anyway.
 Obviously, I’ve changed my mind and decided to share with you the way it has been changing and what types of books I’ve been into.Read more

 If you only know of Richard Dawkins as a militant anti-theist, then you don’t know Richard Dawkins.
 In his purest form, the man is an enthusiastic and impassioned science communicator, and one of the biggest fans of Charles Darwin that I have ever read.
+(And a bigot.)
 This was made crystal clear to me as I read The Greatest Show on Earth: The Evidence for Evolution.
-I decided to read this book when everyone on the Internet decided to collectively make it known to me that it was an amazing, must-read book.Read more
+I decided to read this book when everyone on the Internet collectively made it known to me that it was an amazing, must-read book.Read more

 I had bought Don Johanson’s Lucy: The Beginnings of Humankind last fall, and my copy is a first edition that I had found at Cleveland’s coolest cat-inhabited bookstore, Loganberry Books.
 I then realized that not only was there a Lucy exhibit at the nearby Cleveland Museum of Natural History, but that the author of the book, who was also the original founder of the Lucy fossil, had been based out of that museum at the time.
 We also found out that it was closed for the day and we would have to come back another time.Read more